wenbinhuang9/play-with-mathmatics/relation-db/overview.md

 As for isolation, this is very complex implementation of transaction, we need cucurrency control of mutilple concurrent transactions, so we need concurrent control system.

 Some schedule of transaction can cause a bad result, while some scheduler of transaction can produce a good result.
-Let's consider the simplest one, if the transaction is implemented by
+Let's consider the simplest one, if the transaction is executed serially, we can know that it always produce a good result.
+And such schedule , we call it serial schedule.

+We can use serial schedule to ensure the correctness of concurrent transction, but it is inefficient sometimes, so we need to increase the parallel by using other equivalent schedule.

+Now we simplify the database operation, each database operation can be divided into two actomic operations, that is read and write on a specific attribute, denoted by write(Q), read(Q).

+We consider four conditions of two concurrent transctions T1, and T2
+- read(T1, Q), read(T2, Q)
+- read(T1, Q), write(T2, Q)
+- write(T1, Q), read(T2, Q)
+- write(T1, Q), wirte(T2, Q)

+It is easy to find the we don't need to care about the order of read(T1, Q) and read(T2, Q) , but we need to care about the rest of three with at least one write.

+For a scheduler S, we can swap two non-conflict instructions of T1 and T2 to get S', we call S' is conflict schedule of S, which also means S' is equivalent to S. If S is equivalent to  serial schedule, we call such a schedule S is conflict serilizability (The definition of conflict is very strange here )

+How we can detect whether a schedule is conflic serilizability.

+We can define op(Ti) -> op(Tj), where op is either a read or write operation, the execution of op(Ti) occurs before the execution of op(Tj).
+So we can draw a direct graph with arrow from op(Ti) to op(Tj)

+We can draw such a direct graph from dependency, if we can't find a cyclic in the graph, we can ensure that the schedule is conflict serilizability.
+And we can also use topological sort to get the correct schedule from the graph.
+Further, we can use direct schedule to execute the transaction parallelly.